-- They put a high value on reason, research, information, and efficiency. - Spouses may become frustrated by Questioners' persistent questioning. - They often dislike being questioned themselves. - They resist anything arbitrary-such as "We have to clean the basement this weekend." - They can suffer "analysis-paralysis" when their desire for perfect information prevents them from being able to make a decision. - When making a request, spouses should include plenty of explanation- "We have to get the car inspected or risk a big fine."
+- They put a high value on reason, research, information, and efficiency. - Spouses may become frustrated by Questioners' persistent questioning. - They often dislike being questioned themselves. - They resist anything arbitrary-such as "We have to clean the basement this weekend." - They can suffer "analysis-paralysis" when their desire for perfect information prevents them from being able to make a decision. - When making a request, spouses should include plenty of explanation- "We need to stop at the store tonight or we won't have coffee in the morning"